 General Environmental Policies Company policy?
-Comments ISO certification 14001 Υ ISO certification 9001/9002 No info Other Eco-Labels that are used by the company, Υ Energy star. like Blue Angel, ENERGY STAR, Green Mark etc. Environmental guidelines and standards for Score Environmental guidelines and standards for the the electronics sector methodology electronics sector based on Greenpeace report of (Bad=0, Partially bad=1, Partially good=2, Greenpeace Good=3) A chemicals policy based on the precautionary Greenpeace: 1 principle (includes materials innovation, design for less environmental impact, not using hazardous materials that could impact recycling) Chemicals management: Supply chain Greenpeace: 1 management via banned/restricted substance lists, policy to identify problematic substances of future eliminations/substitution Timeline for phasing out all PVC Greenpeace: 1 Timeline for phasing out all BFRs (not just the 2 Greenpeace: 0 banned by RoHS) PVC free and/or BFR free models available?
-Greenpeace: 0 Commitment Individual Producer Responsibility Greenpeace: 1

-(IPR) (producers finance the end-of-life

-management of their products, by taking

-back/recycle/reuse their own brand discarded
+Comments ISO certification 14001 Υ In 2005, 402 Sony Group sites acquired integrated ISO 14001 certification.
+ISO certification 9001/9002 - Other Eco-Labels that are used by the company, Υ Eco-Info" mark products like Blue Angel, ENERGY STAR, Green Mark etc. Environmental guidelines and standards for Score Environmental guidelines and standards for the the electronics sector methodology electronics sector based on Greenpeace report of (Bad=0, Partially bad=1, Partially good=2, Greenpeace Good=3) A chemicals policy based on the precautionary Greenpeace: 0 principle (includes materials innovation, design for less environmental impact, not using hazardous materials that could impact recycling) Chemicals management: Supply chain Greenpeace: 3 management via banned/restricted substance lists, policy to identify problematic substances of future eliminations/substitution Timeline for phasing out all PVC Greenpeace: 1 Timeline for phasing out all BFRs (not just the 2 Greenpeace: 1 banned by RoHS) PVC free and/or BFR free models available?
+Greenpeace: 2 Commitment Individual Producer Responsibility Greenpeace: 1 (IPR) (producers finance the end-of-life management of their products, by taking back/recycle/reuse their own brand discarded products Voluntary take back in every country where it sell Greenpeace: 1 products Provides information to individual customers on Greenpeace: 1 take back and recycling services Reports on amount of waste electrical and Greenpeace: 2 electronics equipment (WEEE) collected and recycled.
+Operational aspects environmental policy Does the company policy on environmental Yes, via the Gr reen Partner program.
+S ony states that it only issues include external manufacturers and purchases elec ctronic parts from supplie ers who have passed the suppliers? audit and been certified as Green Partr ners.
+Is there a monitoring system in place to check Own sites Suppliers sites compliance with the mentioned Internal yes + at least once yes + at least once a year standards/codes/policy?
+Monitoring External yes + at least once yes + at least once per 2 years monitoring

-products

-Voluntary take back in every country where it sell Greenpeace: 1

-products

-Provides information to individual customers on Greenpeace: 1

-take back and recycling services

-Reports on amount of waste electrical and Greenpeace: 2

-electronics equipment (WEEE) collected and

-recycled.

-Operational aspects environmental policy

-Does the company policy on environmental Yes, via EICC.

-issues include external manufacturers and

-suppliers?

-Is there a monitoring system in place to check Own sites Suppliers sites

-compliance with the mentioned Internal No info No info

-standards/codes/policy?
-Monitoring

-External No info No info

-monitoring